KING AIR 350ER, Turbo Prop Aircraft Charter! These aircraft are more cost effective then private jets!

 "Private Aviation" at its best.
 Amenities vary from full entertainment systems, galley and private lavatories to standard seating with a beverage station.
 We are one of the best Private aviation companies!

 "PRIVATE AIRCRAFT CHARTER" has many advantages such as time savings, and great costs.
 Average passenger capacity is from 6-8 people on the light models and 30+ on larger models.
 Turboprops average approximately 1500 miles.
-"PRIVATE PLANE COMPANIES" can’t beat our pricing.
 If recreation is your primary objective, a single-engine propeller plane with a piston or tubo-prop engine should meet your needs.

 To break it down even further, propeller planes with simple piston engines are the most economical choice in terms of both fuel and maintenance costs.
 The Turbo Prop private aircraft start at $500 per hour and up.
 The Turbo Prop Aircraft. https://centraljetcharter.com/turboprop-aircraft.html